 I spent a fair amount of my life “out-of-balance” and have made some intentional strides in improving in the last 5 years.
 As a recovering listaholic and driven type “A”, journaling has been a big part of my recovery process, as well as trying to honor the Sabbath and getting away for intentional times of silence and solitude.

 For the last ten years, I’ve picked a word to focus on for an entire year.
 It’s a great exercise, and it has spread to my entire family and many friends.
-For 2016, my word is truth.
+For 2018, my phrase is ‘believe in miracles.’
 Len Schlesinger is credited for coming up with the word CREACTION – Creative-Oriented Action.
 If I had to pick one word that best describes my life, that would be it.

 OK – enough about me.